 100% pure cranberry juice can be bitter or tart, in which case try mixing it with some apple juice.
 A glass or two a day is another positive step towards a healthy lifestyle.

 There is evidence to suggest that drinking cranberry juice in addition to water can help fight a bladder infection.
 Since the mid-1800s, cranberry juice has been associated with urinary antibiotic properties.
 The juice does not appear to work by acidifying the urine, but rather contains compounds that have a mild antibacterial quality or help prevent E. coli from adhering to tissues.
 There is evidence that if you consume a glass of cranberry juice each day, it could reduce the incidence of urinary tract infections (UTI).
-The most widely-accepted dose is 3 ounces of 33% pure cranberry juice daily to prevent an infection and 12-32 ounces per day for treatment.

 It has been reported that cranberries contain more mannose than any other food.
 This sugar, D-mannose, blocks E. coli attachment.
 Since the mannose content in cranberries is relatively low, many natural doctors now use supplemental D-mannose to deal with the most common form of cystitis, an E. coli infection.
 D-mannose can be used for preventive purposes also.